-Two Irishmen, Murphy and Seamus were discussing life in general over drinks one night in a Dublin pub.
+Two Irishmen, Murphy and Seamus were discussing the subject of life and death over drinks one night in a Dublin pub.

-The subject eventually got to old age, how long family members lived to, and what killed them off.
+The subject eventually got to old age, how long family members lived to and what eventually killed them off.

-“My grandfather lived to be 96,” says Murphy.
+“My grandfather was an old man who lived to be 96”, said Murphy.

-“Ninety-six?
+“Ninety six?
 That’s a fair old age.
-What did he die of?” asks Seamus.
+What did he die of?”
+Seamus asked.

-“Well actually, no, it’s not what ya think,” says Murphy.
-“Towards the end, Grandpa couldn’t get either, so he just laid down and died.”
+“Well actually, no, it’s not what ya think”, Murphy added.
+“Towards the end my Grandfather couldn’t get either whisky or women, so he just laid himself down and died”.